iambumblehead/thu.sh/README.md

   <dd>A great terminal emulator on GNU/Linux is `foot` and it supports sixel images.
 Sixel support for other terminals is listed here https://www.arewesixelyet.com/</dd>
   <dd>`iTerm2` and `kitty` also render images with this script</dd>
   <dt>Anything else?</dt>
-  <dd>Suggestions and improvements are welcome and appreciated. `render-thumb-for.sh` is new and will have bugs. `render-thumb-for.sh` may feel "slow" as it presently does not yet cache or reuse preview images it generates.</dd>
+  <dd>Suggestions and improvements are welcome and appreciated. `render-thumb-for.sh` may feel "slow" as it presently does not yet cache or reuse preview images it generates.</dd>
 </dl>